jack-k737/DBVT/README.md

 This is the official implementation of the paper:

-**Dual-Branch Variable-Temporal Network for Irregular Medical Time Series Classification**
+**DBVT: A Dual-Branch Variable-Temporal Network for Irregular Clinical Time Series**

 *Submitted to MICCAI 2026*